Learning Development Service

 - Make a one-to-one appointment with the Learning Development Service for further help.

 - Think about your time managment and use weekly planners to schedule your study time.
-Check out our resources in this area here.

 During the exam I feel my mind is blank and can’t concentrate or remember important points.
 What should I do?